timm/lisp/README.md

 - the same shell (bash).

 All of those tricks
-worked in ascii terminals, are fast to boot, worked cross-platform, etc etc.
+worked in ascii terminals, were fast to boot, and worked cross-platform.

 Here are those tricks, tweaked  for LISP.